pirafrank/fpiracom/README.md

 ## Further notes

 `has_fa` variable is not used right now.
 Font-awesome is always loaded.
 Variables in front-matter are kept in case I change my mind and put an `if` in font-awesome loading in `head.html` file.

+## License

+Source code is released under GNU GPLv3 license.
+Website and blog content are released under Creative Commons Attribution-NonCommercial 4.0.

+To know more about terms and license, please read the [terms](pages/pages/terms.md) page.